 As per statistics, 3 out of 4 employees have reported that their boss is the worst and most stressful part of their job.

 Bad bosses can also affect an employee’s productivity at their workplace.
-44% of employees state that they have been either verbally, emotionally or physically abused by their boss.
+44% of employees state that their boss has either verbally, emotionally, or physically abused them.

 Nobody likes to be cheated.
 If you have been working with someone who has always promised you a big appraisal or promotion but never delivered, you very well know how it feels.

-It is heartbreaking when even after putting your heart and soul into what you do, you fail to get the due credit.
+It is heartbreaking when you fail to get the due credit even after putting your heart and soul into what you do.
 Even after talking to them and asking for what is rightfully yours, all you are left with is a false promise.